histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 ### Interacting with the data

-Histogrammar Watch applies a given set of commands to each new plot, which was `print(hg)` in our examples above.
-But it also gives you a Python prompt to do whatever you want.
+HistogrammarWatch applies a given set of commands to each new plot, which was `print(hg)` in our examples above.
+But if you pass the `-i` flag, it also gives you a Python prompt to do whatever you want.
 Hit the enter key a few times to get the traditional Python `>>>` prompt to show up (since the background thread may have obscured it) and do

 ```python
 hg.entries